 GBP/USD– Sterling recorded its steepest loss against the dollar in seven weeks after British and European Union sources said Brexit negotiations had hit an impasse.
 Nothing suggests anything will change in Britain's Brexit talks with the European Union over the next 48 hours, a British government source said on Thursday, adding that the EU was simply not moving.
 EU Brexit negotiators rejected the latest proposals on the Irish backstop presented by Britain's Attorney General Geoffrey Cox in Brussels on Tuesday and told him to rework them and come back on Friday, EU diplomats said.
 The pound touched $1.3067, the lowest level since Feb.
 25. GBP/USD was last trading at $1.3090.

-USD/JPY – The greenback was effectively flat at 111.35 yen after dipping 0.15% against its Japanese peer overnight amid risk aversion in broader markets.
+USD/JPY – The greenback was a tad higher at 111.35 yen after dipping 0.15% against its Japanese peer overnight amid risk aversion in broader markets.
 Global equities were lower after the ECB stoked economic growth concerns.
 The yen, a perceived safe haven, attracts demand in times of political tensions and market turmoil.
 Ministry of Finance data shows Japanese investors have been pickier in Europe.
 Net selling of German bonds since late last year looks set to continue on lower yields and capital gains.
 France is another story with net sales in December followed by buys in January.
 Light flows have been seen into Italy too.
 Spain looks popular now and a foray into Irish debt was evident in December.
 Moves into U.S. bonds should continue, with USD/JPY bought on dips and the currency portion left unhedged.

 Currency Range for today